Inserting data

 This page explains how to insert data in a TypeDB database.

-Alternatively, it can be a stage in a pipeline, potentially with multiple input rows from the preceding stage (e.g., a match
+Inserts can be performed as part of a single-stage query, in which case the data insert will occur exactly once.
+Inserts can also be part of multi-stage a pipelines, potentially with multiple input rows from the preceding stage (e.g., a match

 Refer to the Insert stage page for a detailed explanation and additional examples.